lacklab/lacklab.github.io/_news/2024-09-groupbd.md

 ---
 title: Happy Birthday to Rosie, Flora, Emir, and Meric!
-We had a wonderful hotpot dinner together in Happy Lamb
+We had a wonderful hotpot dinner together at Happy Lamb
 date: 2024-09-02 07:59:00-0400
 inline: false
 ---